jgabunilas/monty-hall/README.md

 ## Part 2: Simulation

 Part 2 allows the user to run multiple iterative simulations of the Monty Hall problem.
-It is launched by selection option 2 when prompted by the game.
+It is launched by selecting option 2 when prompted by the game.

 The basic outline of the program is as follows:
 1. The player is prompted via `input()` to enter the number of simulations, which is stored in the variable `num_sims`.
 Data validation via a try and except clause ensures that the entry is an integer number.